Skip to content

 • If no parent is given the instance will be registered under “controllers”

-• Going through session.map.G[node_instance] you can retrieve node informations like weakref, logger and others.
+• Going through session.map.G[node_instance] you can retrieve node information like weakref, logger and others.

 BLISS [1]: from bliss import global_map